Update: Powell County community says goodbye to detective who died in courthouse

 The funeral service is on Saturday.
 There will be full law enforcement honors, including a flyover, flag-folding ceremony and "Taps" played on the bagpipes.

-Our sister station WKYT confirmed a police officer in Powell County died after a medical emergency at the courthouse Tuesday.
+confirmed a police officer in Powell County died after a medical emergency at the courthouse Tuesday.

 The officer was identified as 40-year-old Detective James Kirk with the Stanton Police Department.